 Once you have a good idea of your particular family’s lifestyle, try to list what you and your family really need.

 How many bedrooms, how many bathrooms, how much storage space?
 Think bare minimum here.
-What could you live with if absolutely necessary?
+What could you live with if necessary?

 What Are My Wants?